The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Catalog Generation

 The uncertainty in the completeness limit due to fitting error is less than 0.2~$\mu$Jy for the F1000W catalog and 0.7~$\mu$Jy for the F2100W catalog, as calculated from the covariance matrix of the curve fitting.
 However, in the case of NGC1385, the completeness limit at F2100W exhibits unusually high uncertainty, so we adopt the median value of 24$\mu$Jy for this target.
 These 50\% completeness limits could be about at least 30 percent higher if we do not exclude cases where fake sources overlap with each other.
 In F1000W, our measured detection limits are $\sim 10\times$ the point-source sensitivities reported by \cite{lee2023} for the F1000W band and $15\sigma$ for the F2100W band established for point-source aperture photometry using small (50\% enclosed power) apertures.
 Our empirical determination of these large detection thresholds relative to the nominal noise likely arises from the contributions of background emission.
 Since our thresholds are established relative to the fluctuations in the filtered maps, these test how significant a source needs to be for detection relative to the diffuse ISM in the bands.

 We observe only 10 to 30 percent variation in the detection limit across different galactic environments from the integrated values reported in Table \ref{tab:comp} for the F1000W catalog.
-The modest exceptions occur in the spiral arms of NGC~1365 and NGC~1672 at the F1000W band where we find 50\% completeness limits of 29~$\mu$Jy and 14~$\mu$Jy, respectively, with uncertainties under 2~$\mu$Jy.
+In the spiral arms of NGC~4321, we find an F1000W completeness limit of $\sim$8~$\mu$Jy, which is approximately 30\% higher than the completeness limit measured for the galaxy as a whole.
 We attribute this increased threshold to the crowded regions and elevated background levels.
 For the F2100W catalog, we were unable to inject an adequate number of fake sources into the galaxy centers due to the separation criteria.
 However, in the cases of NGC~628 and NGC~1512, we observe a completeness limit exceeding 40~$\mu$Jy with unreliable fits, which suggests issues from crowding and high backgrounds in these regions.
+We also find that the completeness limit increases in the spiral arms of NGC~3627 by approximately 25\% relative to the galaxy-wide value, indicating the effects of increased crowding and higher background emission.
+We also note that the completeness limit decreases in the bar regions with lower diffuse emission; for example, it is reduced by approximately 15\% relative to the galaxy-wide value in NGC 1300.
+We present the completeness limits for all galaxies, further separated by galactic environment, for the F1000W and F2100W bands in Appendix \ref{app:comp}.
+Our cataloging algorithm requires sources to be spatially separated from each other, but allows for irregularly shaped sources.
+Hence, the primary effect of crowding on our catalog will be source blending.
+In most environments, the sources are separated by larger than a PSF scale, but crowded regions, notably galaxy centers (Figure \ref{fig:envs}) and bar ends are likely to have some source blending, particularly at 21 $\mu$m where the size of the PSF is worse.